apify/actor-whitepaper/README.md

 [passive income](https://blog.apify.com/make-regular-passive-income-developing-web-automation-actors-b0392278d085/)
 to have an incentive to keep developing and improving the actor for the users.

+Currently, actors can run locally or on the Apify platform.
+However, one of the goals of this open specification is to motivate creation of new runtime environments outside of Apify.

-The ultimate goal of the actor programming model is to make it as simple as possible for people to develop, run and integrate software automation tools.
+The ultimate goal of the actor programming model is to make it as simple as possible for people to develop, run, and integrate software automation tools.

 ### What actors are not

-Actors are best suited for batch operations that take an input, perform an isolated job for a user, and potentially produce some results.
+Actors are best suited for batch operations that take an input, perform an isolated job for a user, and potentially produce some output.
-However, actors are currently not ideally suited for continuous computing or storage workloads, such as running a live website, API backend, or database.
+However, actors are currently not best suited for continuous computing or storage workloads, such as running a live website, API backend, or database.

+As actors are based on Docker, it takes certain amount of time to spin up the container and launch its main process.
+Doing this for every small HTTP transaction (e.g. API call) is not efficient, even for highly-optimized Docker images.
+For long-running jobs, actor execution might be migrated to another machine, making it unsuitable for databases.

 ### Word of warning

-Currently, the only available implementation of the actor model is provided by [Apify SDK for Node.js](https://sdk.apify.com), but it uses a legacy API and syntax that is not described in this document.
+Currently, the only available implementation of the actor model is provided by [Apify SDK for Node.js](https://sdk.apify.com), but the implementation is incomplete.
 The goal of this document is to define the north star how Apify's and other implementations of actor programming model should look like.
-Once we release the new implementations for Node.js, Python or CLI, we'll release this document to the public and make it part of Apify documentation.
+We'll keep working the implementations for Node.js, Python or CLI along the way.

 ## Philosophy

 Actors are inspired by the **[UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)** from the 1970s:

 1. **Make each program do one thing well**.
 To do a new job, build afresh rather than complicate old programs by adding new “features”.
-2. Expect the **output of every program to become the input to another**, as yet unknown, program.
+2. Expect the **output of every program to become the input to another, as yet unknown, program**.
 Don’t clutter output with extraneous information.
 Avoid stringently columnar or binary input formats.
 Don’t insist on interactive input.
 3. Design and build software, even operating systems, to be **tried early**, ideally within weeks.
 Don’t hesitate to throw away the clumsy parts and rebuild them.
 4. **Use tools in preference to unskilled help** to lighten a programming task, even if you have to detour to build the tools and expect to throw some of them out after you’ve finished using them.

 The UNIX philosophy is arguably one of the most important software engineering paradigms which, together with other favorable design choices of UNIX operating systems, ushered the computer and internet revolution.
-By combining smaller parts (programs) that can be developed and used independently, it suddenly became possible to build, manage and gradually evolve ever more complex computing systems.
+By combining smaller parts
+that can be developed and used independently (programs), it suddenly became possible to build, manage and gradually evolve ever more complex computing systems.
-Even today's modern mobile devices are effectively UNIX-based machines that run a lot of programs interacting with each other, and provide a terminal which looks very much like early UNIX terminals (actually terminal is just another program).
+Even today's modern mobile devices are effectively UNIX-based machines that run a lot of programs interacting with each other, and provide a terminal which looks very much like early UNIX terminals.
+In fact, terminal is just another program.

 The UNIX-style programs represent a great way to package software for usage on a local computer.
 The programs can be easily used stand-alone,